aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/Deployment/docker_compose_deployment.rst

 	./retrieve\_ip.sh

-This script updates the values of `$EXTERNAL\_IP` within the templates used to generate the necessary configuration files for the various services.
+This script updates the values of `$EXTERNAL\_HOST` within the templates used to generate the necessary configuration files for the various services.

 4. Grant Elasticsearch sufficient virtual memory to facilitate its startup (admin rights required):